-(CNN) -- An Israeli military court has sentenced the leader of a West Bank protest movement to a year in prison for incitement and organizing illegal demonstrations amid criticism from the European Union and human rights organizations that the conviction was politically motivated.
+(CNN) -- An Israeli military court has found the leader of a West Bank protest movement guilty of incitement and organizing illegal demonstrations.

-The case has attracted widespread attention.
-Upon Abu Rahmah's conviction, Catherine Ashton, the European Union's foreign policy chief, released a statement saying the EU viewed him as a "human rights defender" and expressing concern that his imprisonment might be "intended to prevent him and other Palestinians from exercising their legitimate right to protest against the existence of the separation barriers in a nonviolent manner."
+Catherine Ashton, EU High Representative, said the union considers abu Rahmah to be a "human rights defender" and she was "deeply concerned that the possible imprisonment of Mr Abu Rahma(h) is intended to prevent him and other Palestinians from exercising their legitimate right to protest against the existence of the separation barriers in a nonviolent manner."

 Hundreds participate in the popular campaign against the wall every week.
 Protests in the West Bank village of Bil'in started five and a half years ago.

-Residents say the wall cuts them off from their farmland and is a land grab.
-Israel says it needs the barrier for security.
+Residents say the wall cuts them off from their farmlands and is a land grab.
+Israel says they need the barrier for their security.

-Organizers of the movement say they are unable to control youths who use their protests to throw stones.
+Organizers of the popular struggle say they are unable to control youth who use their protest to throw stones.